 Criteria JORC Code explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Airborne magnetic and radiometric survey flown by Fugro in 2011 (nominal terrain clearance 35 m, Traverse Line: spacing 50 m, direction 090 - 270 deg, Tie Lines: spacing 500m, direction 000 - 180 deg) clearly defines the dimensions and intensity of a significant magnetic anomaly at Burracoppin.
 Metallurgical testwork programme completed by Engenium in 2014 confirms that the magnetite mineralisation can easily be beneficiated to a high quality iron concentrate.
+CSIRO have developed a processing technique ("MagResource" method) that combines modelling of drilling and airborne magnetic data to generate 3D mineral shapes for the magnetite mineralisation with an estimate of iron content.
+The method is untested with respect to actual resource drilling.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 A major, staged, infill drill programme is required to define a Mineral Resource between the two productive drillholes.